Cracker Barrel Meatloaf Recipe

 Everyone loves Cracker Barrel Meatloaf, so why not make it at home?
 With zesty green bell peppers, buttery Ritz crackers, and tangy ketchup glaze, you’ll have a deliciously savory meatloaf.

-If you love this meatloaf, you will love this Loaded Potato and Meatloaf Casserole!
+If you love this meatloaf, you will love this loaded potato and meatloaf casserole!

 • Ground Beef: You want fairly fatty ground beef, at least 85/15.
 I use 80/20.

 • Bell Pepper: Remove the seeds from half a green bell pepper, and dice it up.
+You can swap it with a different color of pepper, but the flavor will vary.

 • Worcestershire Sauce: So flavorful!
 A little goes a long way, so measure carefully away from your mixing bowl to avoid spilling extra into the meatloaf.